 - Is Your Shiba Inu Smart?

 Like we mentioned, the Shiba Inu is the 93rd most intelligent dog breed (out of 138 breeds).
-Though this may seem very low, we must first understand how we came up with this dog intelligence ranking.
+But how exactly did we get this ranking?
+This type of intelligence measured in Coren’s trial is called obedience & working intelligence.

-This list of smartest dogs was created by canine psychologist Stanley Coren.
+This list of smartest dogs, along with the term “obedience & working intelligence” was developed by psychologist Stanley Coren.
 He conducted his research trials with the help of 199 obedience trial judges from both the American and Canadian Kennel Club.

 Stanley Coren’s Dog Intelligence Criteria